celtic34fr/ZF-GraphicObjectTemplating-Twig/README.md

 ## Before any Installation ##

 * You must have a Zend Framework 3 project,
-* during its installationg, you will need to have installed :
+* during its installation, you will need to have installed :
     * the developer toolbar (in order to debug your project),
     * caching support (useful in production by the use of Twig),
     * JSON de/serialization support,